wanderer179/C-CPP-files/README.md

 # CPP-files
 C & C ++ Programs
-Add your C/C++ files to understand pull requests & merges.
+Add your C and C++ files to understand pull requests & merges.